 Biblical Agency… What’s That?

 “It is the glory of a king to search out a matter.”
-This surely applies to students of the Bible!
+(Proverbs 25:2) This surely applies to students of the Bible!
 There is definitely no shortage of “matters” to search out in scripture!
 We look for insights and principles to guide us whenever we can.
 A principle that I have recently begun to appreciate more fully is the notion of Biblical Agency.
 Here’s an interesting article on it offered by a fellow believer and student of scripture named Carlos Xavier.
 This may not answer every question about God and Christ but it is certainly a step in that direction.
 Here is Carlos’ recent (and slightly edited) article that was printed in the “Focus on the Kingdom” newsletter of March 2022.

 New Testament Christology (by Carlos Xavier)